tkambler/etchasketch/README.md

 - The ability to flag a whiteboard as being either public or private
 - The ability to share a whiteboard publicly
 - Stroke smoothing.
 This should be relatively straightforward to implement.
-Doing so would likely involve writing to the canvas using a bezier curve algorith (as opposed to the simple lines / strokes that are currently used).
+Doing so would likely involve writing to the canvas using a bezier curve algorithm (as opposed to the simple lines / strokes that are currently used).

 ## React Notes